kaicataldo/rubberducky/README.md

    \___________/
 ```

-`rubberducky` is a command line tool that allows you to have a rubber duck quickly available to you any time you you're feeling stuck solving a problem.
+`rubberducky` is a command line tool that allows you to have a rubber duck quickly available to you any time you're feeling stuck solving a problem.

 ### Usage